crsongbird/bg3mm-load-order/README.md

 # Load Order .JSON for BG3MM

-First install the collection.
+First install the [collection on the nexus](https://next.nexusmods.com/baldursgate3/collections/bml65n/).
 I use Vortex, but you have to set up vortex correctly or else it will bonk your mods list.
 Don't use it's builtin LSLIB, instead use bgmm to manage the load order.

 ---